Ibn ‘Arabi: al-Futūḥāt al-Makkiyya, Ch. 372

 Futūḥāt Translation Project

-The newly established Ibn Arabi Interreligious Research Initiative (IAI) at Monash University is organising a series of online seminars on Ibn ʿArabi, entitled ‘The Hidden Treasure’.
-These seminars will be open to the public, aiming to present an accessible introduction to Ibn ʿArabi, his teachings, and his relevance to the contemporary world.
+The recently established Ibn Arabi Interreligious Research Initiative (IAI) at Monash University is organising a series of online seminars on Ibn ʿArabi, entitled ‘The Hidden Treasure’.
+These seminars are open to the public, aiming to present an accessible introduction to Ibn ʿArabi, his teachings, and his relevance to the contemporary world.
+The second talk in the series will be by Prof. Pablo Beneito, on “Letters, Numbers and Lexical Roots in Ibn Arabi”, on Saturday 3 October.
+More information

 Dr Eric Winkel is engaged in a translation into English of Ibn al-‘Arabi’s Futūḥāt al-Makkīyah, from beginning to end.
 It is being published progressively by the Pir Press, and Volume 2 has just appeared.